 The ruins of Machu Picchu, the Lost City of the Incas, occupy one of the most dramatic sites of any archaeological find in the world.
 Dating from the 15th century and perched high up in the Peruvian Andes at the end of the Inca Trail, Machu Picchu features the ruins of stone-walled Inca temples, tombs and palaces in a jungle setting.
 Steep mountains form an unforgettable backdrop.
-You can take a guided trek to Machu Picchu along the Inca Trail or, for those on a less strenuous tour of Peru, get there by train.
+You can take a guided tour to Machu Picchu along the Inca Trail or, for those interested in a less strenuous tour of Peru, get there by train.

 Your first moment of seeing Machu Picchu can easily be a highlight of a lifetime of travel.
 Taking in the perilous peaks and the beautiful silvery stones that make up the legendary lost Incan outpost high in the Andes merits few equals in any other destination experience.
 For many, Machu Picchu is a rite of passage.

 However, getting to that moment is a process that can either be just as epic or stressful and exhausting.
 Let Stride guide you towards the best Machu Picchu tours to ensure that your journey to one of the world’s most famous archaeological ruins is smooth and memorable.

 The first port of call is Cusco.
 Cusco was the capital of the vast Incan empire and is replete with both ancient Incan temples and exquisite colonial churches.
 Boasting a dizzying mix of Catholic religious festivals, ancient Incan annual rituals, and popular music parades, Cusco’s calendar is always packed with exciting cultural experiences.

 Cusco (or Cuzco) also has its fair share of four-star hotels as well as budget accommodations, and is nestled in a beautiful landscape making it the perfect location in which to pass the time.